 At this point, it’s clear that electromagnetic water treatment is unproven and unscientific -- to say the least.
 But why do people continue to buy electromagnetic water softeners?

-Their reasoning is simple: They desire an alternative to salt-based water softeners, which replace healthy minerals like magnesium and calcium with unhealthy minerals like sodium, which many Americans are alreadyconsuming too much of.
-Salt-based water softener salesmen usually don’t stop there, either; they’ll convince you that you need to buy a reverse osmosis system for the kitchen so that you can get rid of the sodium thatthey put there.
+Their reasoning is simple: They desire an alternative to salt-based water softeners, which replace healthy minerals like magnesium and calcium with unhealthy minerals like sodium, which many Americans are already consuming too much of.
+Salt-based water softener salesmen usually don’t stop there, either; they’ll convince you that you need to buy a reverse osmosis system for the kitchen so that you can get rid of the sodium that they put there.
 If you have a natural aversion to chemical water treatment, the promises of electromagnetic water softening might appeal to you.
 We know it certainly sounds better than some of the alternatives.

 You might even be willing to buy an electromagnetic water softener on the off-chance that the data is all wrong and that the product actually works.
 It’s such a small amount of money for a permanent fix, after all, so why not just give it a try?

-Many people have the same mindset; it’s the same type of thinking that allows the therapeutic magnet industry to sell over$1 billion worth of bracelets per year.
+Many people have the same mindset; it’s the same type of thinking that allows the therapeutic magnet industry to sell over $1 billion worth of bracelets per year.

 But, when it comes to electromagnetic water treatment, there are systems that promise the same results with actually scientifically valid data.